 - A straight forward and comfortable train journey.

 - Pitching the tent in dry conditions on level and fairly dry ground.

 - No nice views due to the weather.

 DIARY: after a long, but comfortable, train journey me and a faithful Labrador-cross called Lola, my son’s dog, arrived in Horton-in-Ribblesdale.

 Unfortunately, soon after setting off it started to spit then rain heavily for several hours, which didn’t fill me with much enthusiasm for the rest of the trip.
 Dark thoughts of turning back while still near a railway station were eventually dispelled from my mind; surely it won’t rain for a week, the forecast said changeable, not monsoon season.

-A few miles along the ‘Cam Road’ (a roman road and old drovers’ track), a stream had turned into a raging torrent plunging into the depths of a deep pothole called Calf Holes, an impressive sight.
+A few miles along the ‘Cam Road’ (a roman road and old drovers’ track), a stream had turned into a raging torrent plunging into the depths of a deep pothole called Calf Holes, an impressive sight and sound.

 Thankfully the deluge stopped just before we got to Ling Gill Bridge, a good spot to pitch up, giving us chance to set up camp and have a look at the Ling Gill Ravine.

 DAY TWO: Ling Gill Bridge to Great Shunner Fell 12 miles

 Weather: wet, windy, cloudy, dry in the evening.